AdityaYadavalli1/Kaldi-on-ADA/README.md

 - After making that change, I got **run.pl: 75 / 75 failed, log is in exp/chaina/tdnn2c_sp/raw_egs/log/get_egs.*.log** error when I ran `./local/chain2/run_tdnn.sh`\
 [FRI 19th Jun '20]
   - Note: With these changes, I was able to run it on the SPL server.
 But at this point, for ADA, it seems as though we need to make some more changes to Kaldi scripts.

+[SAT 20th Jun '20]
+#### Understanding the recipe
+I will be going through `run.sh`.
+The top level script that calls other scripts.
+- Before Stage 0:
+The script `local/download_and_untar.sh` downloads the data you want and unzips it.
+First argument is the should tell the program where the user wants to download the data, second is url and the third is corpus part.
+This will any way be shown if you provide incorrect arguments.
+- **Stage 0:**
+This downloads 3 language models (why three?
+I don't know).
+First argument to the script called (`local/download_lm.sh`) is the base url and the second argument is the where those models are stored (folder).
+- **Stage 1:**
+In this stage, 5 scripts are called:
+  - `local/data_prep.sh`:
+  - `local/prepare_dict.sh`:
+  - `utils/prepare_lang.sh`:
+  - `local/format_lms.sh`:
+  - `utils/build_const_arpa_lm.sh`:
+- **Stage 2:**

 ## Some Useful Sources